-There are options for free websites which include, WIX and WordPress.
+There are options for free websites, with free web design which include, WIX and WordPress.
 WordPress can be self-hosted.
 This is primarily what I am describing.
 However, you can get a WordPress site hosted by WordPress with a free domain.
 Wix also offers this.
 These are a great place to test out the platforms at no risk to yourself, but for a professional author, looking to make an impression a poorly run free website will not inspire confidence in the author.

 After you have sorted your host and domain, you really need to think about user experience.
 The user experience of your author’s website is paramount, just like you want your readers to enjoy your books and have an excellent experience when reading your books.
 You want those same readers to find your website and have an excellent experience.
 I can not tell you how many websites I have been on that are absolutely horrendous, painful in fact (check out my NO NO list at the bottom).
 They advertise or post something on social that appeals and you click through to their website, to be hit with a website from hell.
 Nope, back button, back to safety.
 A great user experience should have clear navigation, links that work, readable, big fat finger-friendly buttons for mobile navigation.
 My SEO book covers this in great detail.